Super Bowl or March Madness, Las Vegas golf on a whim no long shot

 Or as frequent Vegas visitor Harry Edwards puts it more bluntly, "If you thought Vegas was a party town usually, you have no idea.
 You really have no idea."

 Super Bowl weekend is when a town that is hardly known for being uptight really lets it hair down.
-Las Vegas ran a national ad campaign last January, tweaking the then-Super Bowl host city Houston, with the line, "If only it was this exciting at the game in Houston" over images of The Strip.
-With Jacksonville set to be the host of the Super Bowl this Feb.
-6, the Las Vegas Convention and Visitors Authority seems to have taken a why bother approach.
+Las Vegas once ran a national ad campaign, tweaking the then-Super Bowl host city Houston, with the line, "If only it was this exciting at the game in Houston" over images of The Strip.

-In 2004, Super Bowl weekend drew 286,000 visitors to Las Vegas and saw a 95.8 percent room occupancy rate.
-No wonder everywhere is crowded in Vegas during Super Bowl weekend, from the sports books to the gaming tables to the restaurants to the golf courses.
+Everywhere is crowded in Vegas during Super Bowl weekend, from the sports books to the gaming tables to the restaurants to the golf courses.
 That's right, the golf courses.
-Events like the Super Bowl and March Madness are a money holiday for the golf management companies as well.
+Events like the Super Bowl and March Madness are a money holiday for the golf-management companies as well.
 Getting a prime tee time during the Super Bowl or March Madness frenzy is even something of a modern status symbol.

 Which brings up another golf danger in the Super Bowl and March Madness zaniness.
-Some courses pack their tee sheets as tight as New York's Lincoln Tunnel traffic during these prime events, the better to squeeze out more profits.
+Some courses pack their tee sheets to squeeze out more profits.
 It is more important than ever to do your homework before you book your round, to ask specifically about tee time intervals or find someone who's in the know.

 Sometimes the best bet is to head a little out of town for the golf part of the Super Bowl or March Madness trip.
-The three Pete Dye courses at Las Vegas Paiute Golf Resort are only 30 minutes north of The Strip and yet they are often readily available on these biggest of Vegas sports weekends.
+The three Pete Dye courses at Las Vegas Paiute Golf Resort -- the Wolf, Sun Mountain and Snow Mountain -- are only 30 minutes north of The Strip and yet they are often readily available on these biggest of Vegas sports weekends.

 When the featured action is in the sports books, it is hard to draw the crowds that far away.

-Which makes the Primm Valley Tom Fazio courses, 45 minutes out by the California border, a virtual Super Bowl or March Madness hideaway.
+Which makes the Tom Fazio courses at Primm Valley (Desert and Lakes -- 45 minutes out by the California border, a virtual Super Bowl or March Madness hideaway.
 Fazio's name and rep can still sell them out, so don't get overconfident, but with even a little notice you should be able to find a tee time.

-For those looking for an escape from the crowd during the weekend-while still being able to get back for the big game-St. George, Utah tracks like Entrada are a different kind of adventurous option.
+For those looking for an escape from the crowd during the weekend-while still being able to get back for the big game -- St. George, Utah tracks like Southgate Golf Club, St. George Golf Club and Bloomington Country Club are a different kind of adventurous option.
 It will cost you nearly four hours round trip to get to and from St. George, but it will break up the debauchery of Vegas' all-time party times with clean air and nature views you may never forget.

 Of course, there are those Super Bowl and March Madness golf visitors who never even make it to that course just 15 minutes from The Strip.